UWOs were introduced by amendments made to the Proceeds of Crime Act 2002 ("POCA") by the Criminal Finances Act 2017.

-Where there has been compliance, but only in cases where an interim freezing order has been obtained, the relevant enforcement authority must decide within 60 days what "enforcement or investigatory proceedings, if any, it considers ought to be taken in relation to the property."
+Where there has been compliance, but only in cases where an interim freezing order has been obtained, the relevant enforcement authority had (under the original legislation) to decide within 60 days what "enforcement or investigatory proceedings, if any, it considers ought to be taken in relation to the property."
 If the decision is that no further action will be taken, the High Court must be notified.
 See s.
 362D(3)-(4).

 A decision to take no further action can be reversed for any reason: see. s.
 362D(6).

 What use can be made of the information provided?